A Hormone Doctor and a Nutritionist Told Me How to Lower Cortisol Levels Safely and Effectively

 (Image credit: Creator Images: Polina Elena)

 There is no single silver bullet or hack to instantly lowering our cortisol levels.
-"Regulating your cortisol doesn't happen overnight," says Dr Roked.
+"Regulating your cortisol doesn't happen overnight," affirms Dr Roked.
 "I myself have had high cortisol for a number of years, and it's taken me a good four to five years of consistency to try and get things in place."
 However, addressing our lifestyle and making changes that positively affect our day to day lives can help reduce our cortisol levels both now and in the long run.

-1. Factor in time to relax
+1. Factor In Time to Relax

 Person holding book under their arm